 NOTE: portions of this section are not applicable to Stamus Probe Management.

-Any query of the Stamus Security Platform data (protocol transaction or alert logs a like) in Splunk can be exported via a regular Splunk query or visualization export.
+Any query of the Stamus Networks data (protocol transaction or alert logs, for example) in Splunk can be exported via a regular Splunk query or visualization export.

 Example of a Splunk query on alert events